nickpgill/nickpgill.github.io/gregynog-registration.md

 #### This year's meeting will be held at Gregynog Hall, Newtown on 21-23 May 2018.

+#### Please note that registration will close at the end of March 2018.

 <style>
 .tablelines table, .tablelines td, .tablelines th {
         border: 1px solid black;